 - b.
 In the opinion of the CEO and the employee, the employee has capacity to perform the duties of Acting CEO along with his/her current duties; and - c.
-This Policy does not apply to an employee who is temporarily acting in the role of a Director.
+This Policy does not apply to an employee who is temporarily acting on higher duties in the role of a Director where the Director is absent from work on approved leave.